darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 So far so good.
 Now listen, we will, b and c are distances, so the minimum of them is at least 0, we have to demonstrate that that minimum is less than h, we can never prove that for h is 0, so we have to take into account something, some statement of the fact that h differs from 0.
 Now h differs from 0, tells us because the points A, B, and C are all different, h differs from 0 tells us that A does not lie on q, but since E only occurs in connection with B and C, we now characterize the line q as the line through B and C, and h differs from 0 we now formulate as triangle E, B, C is not degenerate.
 But if triangle EBC is not degenerate, hence, BC is **actually** less BE plus EC.

+// My comment.
+Here I am lost.
+I don't understand what he says about h differing from 0 and triangle EBC not being degenerate.

 ![a.31](a.31.png)

 ![a.30](a.30.png)

 ![a.32](a.32.png)

+# next 40m01s

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=39m40s)